Civil War to Civil Rights: Downtown Heritage Trail

 EXPLORE THE DOWNTOWN HERITAGE TRAIL

 Cultural Tourism DC has 17 self-guided heritage trails for people to experience the distinct neighborhoods of Washington, DC.
-Watch as Sam Edelstein, Cultural Tourism DC intern, visits sites along the Downtown Heritage Trail and highlights the exciting and fun places and people you will meet along the way.
+Watch as Sam Edelstein, a former staff member at Cultural Tourism DC, visits sites along the Downtown Heritage Trail and highlights the exciting and fun places and people you will meet along the way.

 THREE WAYS TO EXPERIENCE DOWNTOWN